Revision

 rights shall be construed as being derived from the law or government or

-compelling the actions of others.
+compelling the actions of other people.

 X.